idoyudha/idoyudha/README.md

 ### 👋 Hi there

-I am a material engineering graduate who feels stuck and bored and decided to switch careers to software engineering.
+I am a material engineering graduate who feels stuck and bored then decided to switch to software engineering role.
 I am experienced as a full-stack developer and interested in helping people and making life easier.
 And let's connect on [LinkedIn](https://linkedin.com/in/idoyudha/).

 ![](https://komarev.com/ghpvc/?username=idoyudha)